-- 1 Fill in the electoral registration form.

-- 2 Make sure you sign the declaration.

-- Return your completed form as soon as possible to your electoral registration office.
+- Fill in the electoral registration form. - 2 Make sure you sign the declaration and get another British citizen living overseas, but not a close relative, to sign the witness declaration. - Return your completed form as soon as possible to your electoral registration office.
+This is the office responsible for the address where you were last registered to vote in the UK.
 You can find their contact details at www.aboutmyvote.co.uk